LordSimal/cakephp-sentry/README.md

 That's all! 🎉

+> [!CAUTION]
-⚠️️ If events (error/exception) are not captured in Sentry try changing the order in which the plugins are loaded.
+> If events (error/exception) are not captured in Sentry try changing the order in which the plugins are loaded.

 ### Advanced Usage